uvalib/virgo4-search-ws/README.md

 * GET /version : return service version info
 * GET /healthcheck : test health of system components; results returned as JSON.
 * GET /pools : Get a JSON list search pools that can be queried.
-* POST /pools : Add a new search pool
+* POST /pools/register called by seach pools to register as a pool the master will query.
    * JSON Payload: {"name":"NAME", "url":"URL"}.
-   * Note: before add or update, the service will be pinged and the response scanned for expected content.
-If not present, the POST will fail.
+   * Note: before add or update, the pool will be pinged and the response scanned for expected content.
-* PUT /pools : Update an existing service
-   * Same payload and notes as POST
 * POST /search search over all pools

 ### Redis Notes